Where to Stay on the Pacific Coast with Stunning Ocean Views

 River's End Restaurant & Inn, Jenner

-The rooms showcase Jenner's amazing beauty, particularly at sunset, with sliding glass doors opening onto balconies.
+The rooms at River's End showcase Jenner's amazing beauty, particularly at sunset, with sliding glass doors opening onto balconies.
 Trimmed in wood, the rooms are rustic romantic, too, fancied up with cozy leather armchairs.
 Tip: ask for one of the rooms with the glass window shower, that makes you feel like you're bathing outside.
-And what a delicious combination: breathtaking views and mouthwatering Cal-cuisine at this locals favorite restaurant perched on a bluff overlooking the mouth of the Russian River where it enters the Pacific Ocean.
+And what a delicious combination: breathtaking views and mouthwatering Cal-cuisine at this locals' favorite restaurant perched on a bluff overlooking the mouth of the Russian River where it enters the Pacific Ocean.
 It's a hidden favorite, and during the migrating season, people in the know flock here for watching seals and whales on their annual journey.
 The menu is enticingly eclectic, ranging from wasabi tobiko-topped oysters to Petaluma duck confit egg rolls, sea bass with pomegranates and beets, and applewood smoked filet mignon slathered in Pt.
 Reyes bleu cheese.

 Jenner Inn, Jenner

-If you would rather like to enjoy ocean views "al fresco", check our Guide to Camping in Sonoma County.
+If you would like to enjoy ocean views "al fresco", check our Guide to Camping in Sonoma County.